-MOTHER OF ARTS: The Church has always been the mother of the arts, and her use of sacred images has inspired artists of every type to do their best work.
-The finest mosaics of the early Christian era, the best metal work of the Middle Ages, the greatest productions of the Renaissance painters and sculptors, the most magnificent stained-glass windows of all time-all these are the products of inspired sons of the Church.
+RELIGIOUS ART.
+The Church has always been the mother of the arts, and her use of sacred images has inspired artists of every type to do their best work.
+The finest mosaics of the early Christian era, the best metal work of the Middle Ages, the greatest productions of the Renaissance painters and sculptors, the most magnificent stained-glass windows of all time - all these are the products of inspired sons of the Church.
 Religious art reached its highest development in works like the Last Supper, painted by Leonardo da Vinci on the refectory wall of a Dominican convent in Milan; the Madonnas by Raphael, and Michelangelo's sculpture, such as the Pieta in St. Peter's at Rome.
-Copies of many famous religious art works can be found in museums and books available to everyone.
+Copies of many famous religious art works can be found in museums and in books available to everyone.

-SINCE THE PROTESTANT REVOLT: Reformation fanaticism almost stifled religious art, and no age since Protestantism's rise has produced anything to rival the work of Catholic geniuses in the fifteenth and sixteenth centuries.
+Reformation fanaticism almost stifled religious art, and no age since Protestantism's rise has produced anything to rival the work of Catholic geniuses in the fifteenth and sixteenth centuries.
 After an era of near stagnation, there is now a revival of the craftsmanship and artistry that marked the Age of Faith.
-Monks at the Abbey of Maria Laach in Germany are making crucifixes and images worthy of the sacred subjects they represent.
+Artists in Europe and the Orient are making crucifixes and images worthy of the sacred subjects they represent.
 In this country promoters of the liturgical revival are producing really artistic images to replace the unsightly pictures and statues that were foisted on the faithful for years.
-At Monterey, California, a group of artisans, working in barnlike buildings, are beating out metal images and carving wooden statues that rival works of the Middle Ages.